 Nasal congestion can become apparent due to infections and the common cold.
 Do you know that, on average, most adults get a cold 2-3 times per year.
 Actually, they occur more so in children since their immunity is not as strong as an adult’s immunity system.

 How does a person “catch a cold?”
 It starts with a virus, whether the virus is airborne or transmitted by bodily contact (specifically hand-to-nose contact).
 When the virus is absorbed through the nose, histamine is released by the body.
 Histamine is a chemical that significantly increases blood flow to the nose, and causes the nasal tissue to swell.

 When this happens, the nasal membranes become very congested with blood.
 Also at this time, the nasal membranes produce excessive amounts of mucus— this creates the stuffiness in your nasal passageway.

-Common treatments for nasal congestion due to infections and the common cold include:
+Common treatments for chronic nasal congestion due to infections and the common cold include:

 These two treatments are effective at lessening the symptoms, however, no medication exists to cure it.
 Instead, time and waiting patiently will get rid of the infection.

 If someone suffers from a viral infection, his or her nose has poor resistance to bacteria.
 This is precisely why nose and sinus infections commonly follow a cold.
 You know you probably have a bacterial infection when the nasal mucus turns from clear to yellow or green.
 At this point, it is always the best course of treatment to call an ENT doctor for an appointment.